exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 Parameters suitable for basepair assignment should have the following main qualities:

-* **Interpretability** — Can we easily tell what the parameter means in geometrical sense?
-Can we estimate the paramater value by looking at the 3D structure?
+* **Interpretability** — Can we easily tell what the parameter means in a geometrical sense?
+Can we estimate the parameter value by looking at the 3D structure?
 * **Simplicity** — The ideal parameter is easy to define and calculate algorithmically.
 * **Stability** — It should have low variance for good quality basepairs.
 * **Universality** — It should have similar value or similar variance in different basepair classes.